zquestz/plank-reloaded/README.md

 extended to create other dock programs with more advanced features.

 ### Key Improvements in Plank Reloaded:
-* Enhanced Cinnamon desktop environment compatibility
+* Enhanced Cinnamon desktop environment compatibility.
+Now all Docklets are fully functional.
-* Updated Battery Docklet with modern UPower integration
+* Updated Battery Docklet with modern UPower integration.
+* Updated the Matte theme, and added MatteLight based on the Arian theme.
-* Fixed Clock Docklet settings crash
+* Fixed Clock Docklet settings crash, updated the look of the Digital Clock and added a Calendar when clicked.
-* General code cleanup and modernization
+* General code cleanup and bug fixes.

 ## Reporting Bugs